Why do we wake up at night?

 5. Conclusion

-Good sleep is the basis of a healthy and efficient everyday life.
-According to a study by Techniker Krankenkasse, almost every fourth person in Germany suffers from problems sleeping through the night and frequent waking up at night.
-In fact, we all naturally wake up up to 30 times every night, completely independent of external stimuli.
-Experts believe that this is due to our ancestors and evolution, and that short sleep breaks at night served to protect against potential dangers and to check the environment for safety.
-Most of the time, however, we cannot remember it because it only interrupts sleep for a short time.
+Good sleep is the basis of a healthy and productive everyday life.
+According to a study by the Techniker Krankenkasse, almost one in four people in Germany suffers from problems sleeping through the night and waking up frequently at night.
+In fact, we all wake up up to 30 times every night naturally and completely independent of external stimuli.
+Experts believe this is due to our ancestors and evolution, and short breaks in sleep at night served to protect against potential dangers and check the surroundings for safety.
+However, we usually cannot remember this because sleep is only interrupted for a short period of time.

-Only longer waking phases of three to five minutes or more remain conscious and disturb our sleep, especially if falling asleep again does not work right away and we consequently lie awake longer.
-Ultimately, this not only affects the length of sleep, but also the quality of sleep, which is particularly important for our health, performance and well-being during the day.
-But what can be the reasons for waking up at night and what can we do to avoid frequent sleep interruptions?
+Only longer periods of wakefulness lasting three to five minutes remain conscious and disturb our sleep, especially if we cannot fall back asleep straight away and we therefore lie awake for longer periods of time.
+Ultimately, not only the duration of sleep suffers, but also the quality of sleep, which is particularly important for our health, performance and well-being during the day.
+But what reasons can there be if we wake up at night and what can we do to avoid frequent sleep interruptions?

 2. Why we wake up from sleep

 When we sleep, our body works at full speed and can be disturbed by internal or external stimuli.
-You can find out exactly what happens during sleep here.
+You can find out exactly what happens when you sleep here.
 Every night we go through several sleep cycles, which in turn consist of different sleep phases.

 In the REM sleep phase, i.e. towards the end of each sleep cycle, our brain is particularly active and reacts more easily to disturbing stimuli because they are transmitted far into the brain regions and processed directly.
-If the activation of the nervous system (also called arousal) triggered in this way is strong enough, the body becomes active and awake.
+If the activation of the nervous system triggered in this way (also called arousal) is strong enough, the body becomes active and is brought into a waking state.

 #1 Stress

-Stress, burdens, fears and worries often cause us to think a lot and find it difficult to relax before going to sleep.
-In addition, stress leads to a high release of the stress hormone cortisol, which wakes us up and inhibits melatonin production, which is important for sleep.
-For example, an increased cortisol level due to stress can lead to sleep being disturbed at night, we wake up more frequently and, above all, it is not so easy to find our way back to sleep.
-Therefore, try to avoid stress and excitement during the day and in the evening and to calm down and relax before going to bed.
-And even if you wake up at night or have trouble falling asleep again: Don't put yourself under pressure, because this also promotes the release of cortisol and thus counteracts sleep.
+Stress, Stress, fears and worries often lead to us thinking a lot and having difficulty relaxing before going to sleep.
+Stress also leads to a high release of the stress hormone cortisol, which wakes us up and inhibits the production of melatonin, which is important for sleep.
+An increased cortisol level due to stress can lead to sleep being disturbed at night, us waking up more often and, above all, not being able to get back to sleep as easily.
+Therefore, try to avoid stress and excitement during the day and evening and to calm down and relax before going to bed.
+And even if you wake up at night or have problems falling asleep again: Don't put yourself under pressure, as this further promotes the release of cortisol and thus counteracts sleep.

 #2 Bright Light

-Light and darkness function as an external impulse that adapts our inner rhythm to the natural daily routine.
-Bright light signals the body to reduce melatonin production and prepare to wake up.
-In order not to wake up early at night, it is advisable to keep the bedroom generally dark and to avoid disturbing light sources, for example through thick curtains or roller shutters.
-Avoid bright lighting or screen light even when you are awake at night so that your body can calm down and fall asleep again.
+Light and darkness function as an external impulse that adapts our internal rhythm to the natural daily routine.
+Bright light signals the body to reducemelatoninproduction and prepare to wake up.
+In order not to wake up early during the night, it is advisable to keep the bedroom generally dark and avoid disturbing light sources, such as thick curtains or roller shutters.
+Avoid bright lighting or screen light even when you are awake at night so that your body can calm down again and fall asleep.

 #3 Noise & Sounds

-The snoring partner, annoying neighbors or street noise at night - loud or unfamiliar noises can disturb sleep and make it difficult to fall asleep again.
+A snoring partner, annoying neighbors or street noise at night – loud or unusual noises can disrupt sleep and make it difficult to fall asleep again.
 Especially when a noise stands out in an otherwise quiet sleeping environment, our brain reacts quickly and wakes us up.
 Therefore, make sure to remove potential sources of noise from your sleeping environment before going to bed.
-For example, you can keep the window closed at night, mute your cell phone or use earplugs.
+For example, you can keep the window closed at night, put your cell phone on silent, or use earplugs.

 Wieso wachen wir nachts auf: Wach in der Nacht